xozxro/eLog/README.md

 py configure.py
 ```

-Execute the created script to set env variables:
+Execute the created script as admin to set env variables:
 ```
-./set_env.sh
+sudo ./set_env.sh
 ```
-Or
+Or, from an elevated Windows terminal:
 ```
 set_env.bat
 ```